 Mango also provides several full-length feature films to help you immerse yourself in a new language.
 Use your Evanston Public Library card to access Mango from home, or on the go.
 Call the Reference Desk for help, or for more information, at 847-448-8630.
 View a tutorial on YouTube: English | Spanish

-Search stocks, mutual funds, and ETFs, and access Morningstar newsletters: DividendInvestor; FundInvestor; StockInvestor; and ETFInvestor.
-You will also find a comprehensive suite of portfolio-planning tools and guidance for new and experienced investors alike.[Licensing considerations dictate a limited number of simultaneous users of this product.
-If you cannot access Morningstar Investment Research Center immediately, please try again later. ]
+Search stocks, mutual funds, and ETFs, and access Morningstar’s up-to-date investment newsletters.
+You will also find a comprehensive suite of portfolio-planning tools and guidance for new and experienced investors alike.[Licensing considerations dictate a limited number of simultaneous users.
+If you can’t access Morningstar Investment Research Center immediately, please try again later.]

 Learn more about your family history and genealogy by searching through more than 4.2 billion records.

-Read the full text (minus photos and illustrations) of today’s New York Times newspaper, or browse issues back to 1980.
+Read the full text (minus photos and illustrations) of the New York Times newspaper (embargoed one month) and browse back issues.

-Complete text and images from the New York Times newspaper from 1851-2017.
+Complete text and images from the New York Times newspaper from 1851 to 2019.

 Reviews, reading guides and reading lists for all interests, covering fiction and nonfiction titles.